container-storage-interface/spec/spec.md

   // Whether to publish the volume in readonly mode.
 This field is
   // REQUIRED.
   bool readonly = 7;

+  // End user credentials used to authenticate/authorize node publish request.
+  // This field is OPTIONAL.
+  Credentials user_credentials = 8;
 }

 message NodePublishVolumeResponse {